Upsun User Documentation

 index Array of strings or null Files to consider when serving a request for a directory.
 When set, requires access to the files through the allow or rules keys.

 expires string -1 How long static assets are cached.
 The default means no caching.
 Setting it to a value enables the Cache-Control and Expires headers.
 Times can be suffixed with ms = milliseconds, s = seconds, m = minutes, h = hours, d = days, w = weeks, M = months/30d, or y = years/365d.
+If a Cache-Control appears on the headers configuration, expires, if set, will be ignored.
+Thus, make sure to set the Cache-Control’s max-age value when specifying a the header.

 allow boolean true Whether to allow serving files which don’t match a rule.